 Tues.
 Dec.
 12 – UCW meeting beginning at 10 am.
 Christian Development is in charge.
 Rollcall: One of your favourite Christmas traditions.
 Please bring a gift for Rotholme (Men, Women & children) Gifts to our sick & shut ins will be delivered, prepared by Church in Society.
 LUG A MUG!
 Today is our Christmas lunch catered by Village Catering.
 If you haven’t ordered yours yet, please contact someone on the committee!

-If you have anything you would like on the Thorndale Church sign for the month of Aug. please contact John Hopkins.
-Thanks to Yvonne Elliott for looking after in July.
+If you have anything you would like on the Thorndale Church sign for the month of Dec. please contact Elaine or Geoff Clays.
+Thanks to Chris Tipping for taking care of in Nov.

 Wider Church Family

 United Church Resource Centre – We wanted to remind folks that we only have one website page.
 It is wowresourcecentre.ca Any other websites you find on the internet were set up by someone else and we cannot delete them.
 I am so sorry that this can be confusing.
 Our hours will be Tues., Wed., Thurs. and Fri. from 10 am to 4 pm.
 Open Mon. by chance.Monday – closed

 *Our satellite Resource Centre in London at the Centre for Practical Theology – Fairmont site at 29 Tweedsmuir Ave., London, is open Wednesday’s from 10 am – 2 pm.
 Please phone Pastor Mary Dillon with any requests/orders 519-878-7134

 Sun.
 Dec.
 3 – Annual Christmas Carol Service beginning at 7:30 pm, Metropolitan United Church, 468 Wellington St. London.
 Mass Choir from local churches and Salvation Army London Citadel Band.
 Free will offering.